mickem/nscp-docs/reference/client/SyslogClient.rst

 Queries
 =======
-A quick reference for all avalible queries (check commands) in the SyslogClient module.
+A quick reference for all available queries (check commands) in the SyslogClient module.

 :query:`syslog_submit`
 ----------------------